testing-cabal/mock/README.txt

 your system under test with mock objects and make assertions about how they have been used.

-mock provides a core Mock class removing the need to create a host of stubs throughout your test suite.
+mock provides a core `MagicMock` class removing the need to create a host of stubs throughout your test suite.
 After performing an action, you can make assertions about which methods / attributes were used and arguments they were called with.
 You can also specify return values and set needed attributes in the normal way.